How to write a financial need statement for your scholarship application (with examples!)

 My plan is to study human biology at UC San Diego, where I have been admitted, and eventually pursue a career as a Nurse-Practitioner.
 I know that being pre-med will be a real academic challenge, and this scholarship would help me focus on those tough classes, rather than worrying about how to pay for them.
 The $2000 award would be equivalent to about 150 hours of working at a student job.
 That’s 150 hours I can instead focus on studying, graduating, and achieving my goals.

 Was this financial need essay for a college financial aid application?

 Sometimes this financial need statement isn’t for an external scholarship.
-Instead, it’s for your college financial aid office, to request an aid package.
+Instead, it’s for your college financial aid office.